DARA-Project/BTCD-Applications/README.md

 **What Works:** Establishing notification handlers and getting the block count.<br />
 **What Doesn't Work:** Creating and sending a transaction to the server to mine.<br />

 [ConnectPeers.go](https://github.com/DARA-Project/BTCD-Applications/blob/master/ConnectPeers.go) - This application is basically a copy [of](https://github.com/btcsuite/btcd/blob/master/peer/example_test.go) in the main BTCD repo.
 Creates an inbound peer and outbound peer.
-Inbound peer listens for connection from outbound peer, establishes connection, and disconnects.
+Inbound peer listens for connection from outbound peer, establishes connection, and disconnects.<br />
 **Goal:** Try to connect multiple peers using the BTCD API.<br />
 **What Works:** Peers are able to connect and then disconnect.<br />
 **What Doesn't Work:** Everything works.<br />

 [CreateBlockChainAndPaymentAddress.go](https://github.com/DARA-Project/BTCD-Applications/blob/master/CreateBlockchainAndPaymentAddress.go) -This application creates a block chain and tries to instantiate a payment address.
 It was one of the earliest scripts, so there isn't very much going on here.
-I was interesting in understanding how payment addresses work.
+I was interesting in understanding how payment addresses work.<br />
 **Goal:** Understanding how payment addresses work and setting up a chain work.<br />
 **What Works:** Sets up a blockchain and creates a Bitcoin payment address.<br />
 **What Doesn't Work:** Everything works.<br />